Intellectual property in China: Courts and tribunals

 The number of IP cases prosecuted criminally in Chinese courts has been on a significant upward trend from 2005 to 2015, suggesting tougher enforcement of IP laws.

+In patent litigation, infringement and invalidation claims generally proceed separately rather than being addressed at the same trial.
 Foreign firms have been increasingly successful in litigating patent infringement suits in China, winning approximately 70% of the time in the period 2006 to 2011, and rising to approximately 80% in the late 2010s.